TriKro/rsb-content/pocket-smoke-test.md

 ## In Brief

-This smoke test applies to physical goods or products with hardware component--at minimum a mobile phone.
+This smoke test applies to physical goods or products with hardware components -- at minimum a mobile phone.
 It entails interviewing a prospect or customer, then physically pulling a prototype out of your pocket, and using the prototype to drive further discussion and exploration.

 ## Helps Answer
  * Am I building the right product?